changcheng967/Kata_speed/instructions.md

 # Model parameters
 input_shape = (9, 9, 1)  # For a 9x9 Go board

 Running the Script
-Execute train.py
-Open a terminal or command prompt, navigate to the directory containing train.py, and run the following command:
+Execute train.py by opening a terminal or command prompt, navigating to the directory containing train.py, and running the following command:

 python train.py

 The script will read your data, initialize the model, and begin training.
 You will see output related to training progress, loss values, and other metrics.

 Monitoring Training
 TensorBoard
 If you have enabled TensorBoard logging in the train.py script, you can monitor your training process by running:

-css
 tensorboard --logdir=logs/

 Open your browser and navigate to http://localhost:6006/ to see the training metrics and graphs.

 Saving and Evaluating the Model